DrosteEffect/BrewerMap/README.md

 ### Bonus Functions ###

-BREWERMAP_PLOT creates a figure which shows the nodes (defining colors) of all ColorBrewer colorschemes.
+BREWERMAP_NODES creates a figure which shows the nodes (defining colors) of all ColorBrewer colorschemes.

 BREWERMAP_VIEW creates an interactive figure that allows selection of the colorscheme, and that contains two colorbars showing colors of the colormap and the grayscale equivalent.